Frequently Asked Questions about Internships

 Q: WHAT CAN I EXPECT TO BE PAID FOR MY INTERNSHIP/CO-OP?

 Internships/co-ops may be paid or unpaid, but when paid, may pay anything from a token amount or stipend, to a substantial salary.
 Internship/co-op work schedules may involve working on a part-time or full-time basis.
 While many full-time, professional positions often require a person have experience when starting out, internship and co-op positions help you gain that critical experience and often, but not always, can lead to a full-time job offer at the end of the experience or after graduation.

 Even if an internship/co-op is unpaid, gaining that "real world" work experience can be quite beneficial.
 If you are designing your own internship/co-op, consider that an employer may ask you to volunteer your services initially.
 Be realistic in seeking an internship/co-op and know the expectations of an employer prior to accepting a position.
-The WKU Career Services Center hopes that students are able to obtain internships/co-ops that result in paid experiences, but we also realize that some organizations aren't able to provide a salary to interns/co-ops, but would gladly provide experience and skill-building that may lead to paying positions.
+We hope students are able to obtain internships/co-ops that result in paid experiences, but we also realize that some organizations aren't able to provide a salary to interns/co-ops, but would gladly provide experience and skill-building that may lead to paying positions.